Skip to main content

 It’s best not to try to outsmart someone acting passive-aggressively; doing so will only create more conflict and bitterness.
 The best thing you can do is lead by example in creating open communication; if that’s not possible, set clear boundaries.

 Some passive-aggressive people have no idea they’re acting that way.
-Either they aren’t aware of the hurt, anger, and resentment they are acting from, or they don’t know how to communicate more clearly.
+Either they aren’t aware of the hurt, anger and resentment they are acting from, or they don’t know how to communicate more clearly.
 Some passive-aggressive people are aware of what they are doing; in these cases, their behavior is a form of manipulation or gaslighting.

-Passive-aggressively people usually want to be heard.
+Passive-aggressive people usually want to be heard.
 An underlying hurt or frustration is usually motivating their behavior, and they want someone to acknowledge their pain.
 They just aren’t using the most effective tools to achieve their goal.

 When a coworker is passive-aggressive, it’s best not to take the bait and react irritably.
 Instead, take a calming breath, and try to understand the feedback they were trying to give you.
 It can be helpful to get on the same team as them and appreciate when they communicate directly.

-One reason coworkers are often passive-aggressive is that many workplace cultures don’t foster open communication about feelings.
+One reason coworkers are often passive-aggressive is that many workplace cultures don’t encourage open communication about feelings.
 As a result, when an employee feels vulnerable emotions like hurt or anger, there aren’t cultural norms for them to express their feelings through, so they end up bottling their feelings up, and then those feelings fizz out anyways through passive-aggressive behavior.

 Some passive-aggressive questions might be: “Are you really going to wear that shirt?” or “Why do you always have to be right?” or “Are you sure you want to eat that?
 It doesn’t seem like the healthiest choice,” or “Are you always this messy?”
 These questions all have strong implications hidden within them.